aosmon/react-neighborhood-map/README.md

 1. Fork and clone this repository.
 2. Open terminal in the project directory.
 3. Start the development server with `yarn start`.
 4. A new browser window should automatically open.
-If not, open any browser and visit the site: `http://localhost:3000`.
+If it does not, open any browser and visit the site: `http://localhost:3000`.

 ## How to run in the production mode
 (required for the serviceworker to cache files and run offline)